JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/bbc-3.png?raw=true)

 If sufficient data is read in that directory, the software **might** find a service logo and a time table for the selected service.
-The logo - if found - is shown on the main widget (picture above) next to the service name.
+The logo - if found - is shown on the main window (picture above) next to the service name.
-The time table - if found - is made visible by touching the timeTable button on the technical widget.
+The time table - if found - is made visible by touching the timeTable button on the technical window.

 ![6.9](/res/read_me/timetable.png?raw=true)